-- Tenderers are required to submit a Valid SARS Tax Clearance Certificate with their tender or SARS PIN number. - Tenderers should submit a Valid original or certified B-BBEE certification.
-Companies with annual turnover less than R10 million to submit an accountant or SARS letter confirming turnover. - Tenderers to provide certified copy of Company Registration Certificate. - The tenderer or any of its directors is not listed on the Register of Tender Defaulters in terms of the Prevention and Combating of Corrupt Activities Act of 2004 as a person prohibited from doing business with the public sector. - The Tenderer is not insolvent, in receivership, under Business Rescue as provided for in chapter 6 of the Companies Act, 2008, bankrupt or being wound up, has his affairs administered by a court or a judicial officer, has suspended his business activities, or is subject to legal proceedings in respect of any of the foregoing. - The tenderer has a bank rating equal to and or better than a C. (Note letter from Bank to exclude tendered amount). - The Tenderer has not abused the Employer's Supply Chain Management System.
+- □ Tenderers are required to submit a Valid SARS Tax Clearance Certificate with their tender or SARS PIN number. - Tenderers should submit a Valid original or certified B-BBEE certification.
+Companies with annual turnover less than R10 million to submit an accountant or SARS letter confirming turnover. - Tenderers to provide certified copy of Company Registration Certificate. - □ The tenderer or any of its directors is not listed on the Register of Tender Defaulters in terms of the Prevention and Combating of Corrupt Activities Act of 2004 as a person prohibited from doing business with the public sector. - □ The Tenderer is not insolvent, in receivership, under Business Rescue as provided for in chapter 6 of the Companies Act, 2008, bankrupt or being wound up, has his affairs administered by a court or a judicial officer, has suspended his

-- The Tenderer has failed to perform on any previous contract and has been given a written notice to this effect. - The Tenderer complies with the legal requirements, stated in the Tender Data. - Tenderers to provide Letter of Good Standing from Compensation Commissioner. - Tenderers must submit technical and financial proposals in two separate envelopes clearly marked "Envelope A -Technical Proposal" and "Envelope B -Financial Proposal".
-The financial proposal will only be opened should the technical proposal be deemed responsive. - Non- signed "Form of Offer" the financial proposal in "Envelope B" submission will result in the disgualification of the Tenderer. - Inclusion of Price Offer and / or any other price related details in "Envelope A -Technical Proposal" will result in the disgualification of the Tenderer. - The successful Tenderer will be required to have sufficient and competent staff available to commence full time operations in accordance with the contract with effect from the Commencement Date, failing which the contract will be awarded to the next most preferred Tender. - Registration with the CIDB in the category 7 GB is compulsory for companies wishing to submit tenders - All returnable documents and schedules as listed in T2.1 of Volume 2 of 2: List of Returnable Documents. - A registered operational office within the Buffalo City Metropolitan Municipality boundaries and the Eastern Cape Province will be given preference. - Proof of registration on CSD MAAA number. - Submit signed declaration of 100% Local content and production, for Steel and Steel components. - The successful tenderer must sub-contract a minimum of 30% of the value of the contract to designated SMME from within the BCMM area.
+- business activities, or is subject to legal proceedings in respect of any of the foregoing. - ☐ The tenderer has a bank rating equal to and or better than a C. (Note letter from Bank to exclude tendered amount). - □ The Tenderer has not abused the Employer's Supply Chain Management System. - ☐ The Tenderer has failed to perform on any previous contract and has been given a written notice to this effect. - □ The Tenderer complies with the legal requirements, stated in the Tender Data. - □ Tenderers to provide Letter of Good Standing from Compensation Commissioner. - □ Tenderers must submit technical and financial proposals in two separate envelopes clearly marked "Envelope A -Technical Proposal" and "Envelope B Financial Proposal".
+The financial proposal will only be opened should the technical proposal be deemed responsive. - □ Non- signed "Form of Offer" the financial proposal in "Envelope B" submission will result in the disqualification of the Tenderer. - □ Inclusion of Price Offer and / or any other price related details in "Envelope A Technical Proposal" will result in the disqualification of the Tenderer. - □ The successful Tenderer will be required to have sufficient and competent staff available to commence full time operations in accordance with the contract with effect from the Commencement Date, failing which the contract will be awarded to the next most preferred Tender. - Registration with the CIDB in the category 8 GB is compulsory for companies wishing to submit tenders - All returnable documents and schedules as listed in T2.1 of Volume 2 of 2: List of Returnable Documents. - □ A registered operational office within the Buffalo City Metropolitan Municipality boundaries and the Eastern Cape Province will be given preference. - □ Proof of registration on CSD MAAA number. - □ Submit signed declaration of 100% Local content and production, for Steel and Steel components. - □ The successful tenderer must sub-contract a minimum of 30% of the value of the contract to designated SMME from within the BCMM area.
 SMME profile must meet 51% Black ownership.
-Database for selection provided by ELIDZ. - Submit signed declaration to sub-contract a minimum of 30% of the value of the contract to designated SMME from within the BCMM area.
+Database for selection provided by ELIDZ. - □ Submit signed declaration to sub-contract a minimum of 30% of the value of the contract to designated SMME from within the BCMM area.
 SMME profile must meet 51% Black ownership.
-The actual sub-contracting agreements with SMME will only be required upon award of this contract - ELIDZ encourages contractors to joint venture between registered contractors or to those tenderers that particularly have lower contractor grading designations and are registered as potentially emerging contractors. - It is an objective of the ELIDZ, a public entity to utilize state resources to 1 advance previously disadvantaged people as widely as possible.
-In pursuit of that objective, when the ELIDZ has more than one construction tender going out into the marketplace, it may use a rotation system on the following basis: First, a tenderer who is the preferred tenderer for more than one project will be approved for the tender with the highest monetary value - in respect of those tenders where it was the preferred bidder; and - 2.
-Second, existing contractors who have previously been awarded two or more construction projects in one year for the work undertaken within the boundaries of the East London Industrial Development Zone for an accumulative contract value of R300 million (incl VAT) will be excluded from tenderina.
+The actual sub-contracting agreements with SMME will only be required upon award of this contract - ELIDZ encourages contractors to joint venture between registered contractors or to those tenderers that particularly have lower contractor grading designations and are registered as potentially emerging contractors.